Hemingway and Errol Flynn at El Floridita in the '50s

 ½ tsp sugar

 This was the house Daiquiri at the El Floridita Bar in Havana.
-The grapefruit makes a really nice addition, working almost like an alternative to sugar in taking the edge of the lime.
+The grapefruit makes a really nice addition, working almost as an alternative to sugar in taking the edge of the lime.
 This version is excellent frozen.

 Papa Doble (Hemingway Daiquiri)